outsinre/outsinre.github.com/_posts/2017-04-05-centos-rhel.md

 2. *list --updates* is almost the same as *check-update*.
 As the command form implies, *check-update* is useful in Shell script while *list --updates* is for humans on the command line.

    Please pay attention, their exit status code difference.
-3. 'yum provides' only search which package provides the pathname. 'rpm -qf' requires that the package is installed or existence of the *.rpm* file.
+3. *yum provides* only search which package provides the pathname. `rpm -qf` requires that the package is installed or existence of the *.rpm* file.

-   Tp speed up the search, use 'repoquery' from 'yum-utils' package.
+   To speed up the search, use command *repoquery* from *yum-utils* package.
 Especially, it list all files provided by a package even it is not installed.

 Install: